AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 Ad dollars are being stolen.
 Ad efficiency is declining.
 Traffic laundering is thriving.
 Bad guys have become experts at gaming ad tech metrics and monetizing fake or unwilling visitors.

-Unless ad tech starts to pay attention to the consumer, its days are numbered.
+Unless ad tech starts to pay attention to the consumer, its days are numbered. <br />
 <cite>&mdash;<em>Kalkis Research</em> <a href="https://kalkis-research.com/clickbait-and-traffic-laundering-how-ad-tech-is-destroying-the-web">"Clickbait And Traffic Laundering: How Ad Tech Is Destroying The Web"</a></cite>
 </blockquote>